*Updated July 2017*

 Bristol’s original Michelin-starred restaurant; the team create some of the country’s most imaginative and playful dishes using a range of techniques.
 The decor is also designed to match the seasonal changes to the menu and give an all-round sensory experience.

-Hotly-tipped to be Bristol’s next big award winner, Bulrush is serving up some of the most exciting food in the city – their tasting menus in particular are not to be missed.
+Now the fifth Michelin-starred restaurant in Bristol, Bulrush is serving up some of the most exciting food in the city – their tasting menus in particular are not to be missed.

 The Pony & Trap